wqking/eventpp/doc/anyid.md

 ## When to use AnyId?

 Even though `AnyId` looks smart and very flexible, I highly don't encourage you to use it at all because that means the architecture has flaws.
 You should always prefer to single event type, such as `int`, or `std::string`, than mixing them.
 If you want to use `AnyHashableId` (aka, `AnyId<>`), don't forget to take into account of the collision created by `std::hash`, and be sure your event IDs don't collide with each other.
+Instead of using `std::hash`, you may implement more safer digester, such as SHA256.
 If you find there are good reasons to mix the event types and there are good cases to use `AnyId`, you can let me know.